-Japan has selected a version of the Lockheed Martin Long Range Discrimination Radar (LRDR) for its planned two Aegis Ashore batteries, the land-based variant of the Aegis combat system, in an upgrade of the country’s ballistic missile defense capabilities, according to a Japanese Ministry of Defense (MoD) official who spoke to Reuters on the condition of anonymity this week.
+Japan has selected a scaled-down version of the Lockheed Martin Long Range Discrimination Radar (LRDR) for its planned two Aegis Ashore batteries, the land-based variant of the Aegis combat system, in an upgrade of the country’s ballistic missile defense capabilities, according to a Japanese Ministry of Defense (MoD) official who spoke to Reuters on the condition of anonymity this week.

 The government plans to deploy the two batteries by 2023 at an estimated cost of around $4 billion.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.